fahdi/theme-my-login/readme.txt

 = Features =
 * Your registration, log in and password recovery pages will all match the rest of your website
 * Includes a customizeable widget to login anywhere from your blog
-* Redirect users upon log in based on their role
+* Redirect users upon log in and log out based upon their role
 * Show gravatar to users who are logged in
 * Assign custom links to users who are logged in based on their role
 * Customize user emails for registration and/or password recovery